naurisSeglins/ai_budget_proxy/README.md

 ---

 ## Security

-- Your OpenAI key is never stored.
-It is held in memory for the duration of the request and forwarded to OpenAI — it is never written to the database or any log.
+**Your OpenAI key is never stored.** It arrives in the `X-Provider-Authorization` header, lives in memory for the ~50ms it takes to forward the request to OpenAI, and is gone.
+It is never written to the database, any log, or any file.

+This is intentional.
+The alternative — storing keys server-side in a vault or environment variable — means a single server breach exposes every key from every user.
+The per-request model means there is nothing to steal at rest.

 - All traffic is HTTPS.
 Plain HTTP is refused.
 - Request body fields (`messages`, `prompt`, `input`, `content`) are masked in logs.
 Auth header values are redacted.